Northern Edo masquerades: Artists

 “No one learns from anyone else how to do it.
 It is something we are born with.
 It is the kind of knowledge that remains in the center of our being”.

 The best-known of the Edo groups, the Okpella, use a wide, varying range of mask types, which, according to some African artists, may take up to a year to complete.
 The masks that are created by the artist convey many different types of rituals and ceremonies.
 One example of this is a brilliant, white-faced mask representing “dead mothers”, appearing during the annual Olimi festival, which is held at the end of the dry season, and is worn by dancing kinsmen.
 This festival, as others do, signifies social control and ancestral reverence, celebrating the transitions of age-grades.

-The Otsa festival embraces women dancers in addition to the male, the tradition masquerade dancers.
+The Otsa festival embraces women dancers in addition to the male, the traditional masquerade dancers.
 The women portray “mothers”, who sponsor new plays and as supporters who perform in concert in between masquerade plays.
 During the festival, the “mothers” come to the dance area with their masquerades to sprinkle chalk and water, which symbolizes peace and good luck.
 This festival annually celebrates the feast of Otsa to purify the land and reinforce community solidarity.